 1. Complaints regarding how your personal information has been processed can be submitted in one of the following ways:

-By email to our Data Protection Officer Sinikelo Kubheka at email@example.com; or
+- By email to our Data Protection Officer, Maurizio Scozzafava, at email@example.com

-By post to K2 Partnering Solutions Holding Co Ltd, FAO Data Protection Officer, 1-3 Heathmans Rd, Parsons Green, London SW6 4TJ, UK.
+- By post to K2 Partnering Solutions Holding Co Ltd, FAO Data Protection Officer, 2nd Floor, Broad Street House, 55 Old Broad Street, London, EC2M 1RX, United Kingdom.

-K2 will acknowledge receipt of the complaint within 3 working days.
+K2 will acknowledge receipt of the complaint within three working days.